tfulanchan/Detecting-Faces-for-Safety/README.md

 - Intelligent Reporting
   - Print statements are generated only for identified persons with associated safety equipment detections.
   - Clearly differentiates between hardhat/no-hardhat and safety vest/no-safety vest detections in reports.
-  - Avoids unnecessary alerts by not printing statements for unidentified persons or those without detected safety equipment.
+  - Avoids unnecessary alerts by not printing statements for those without detected safety equipment.

 - Visual Feedback
   - Draws bounding boxes for detected persons and safety equipment.